munificent/craftinginterpreters/book/representing-code.md

 ### Metaprogramming the trees

-Java can express behavior-less classes, but I wouldn't say that's particularly great at it.
+Java can express behavior-less classes, but I wouldn't say that it's particularly great at it.
 Eleven lines of code to stuff three fields in an object is pretty tedious, and when we're all done, we're going to have 21 of these classes.